cephidstar/learnworks_public/README.md

 ### **Overview:**

-The Introduction to Google Cloud BigQuery course is designed to jumpstart exploration into the BigQuery sandbox, Google's  implimentation of a data warehouse, based on serverless architecture.
-It [does this by]  and consider some practical uses for this
+The Introduction to Google Cloud BigQuery course is designed to jumpstart exploration of BigQuery, the Google Cloud data warehouse.
+The course directs the learner to

 ### **Duration:**
 10-15 min

 ### **Learning Objectives:**

-Motivate the learner as to the power of the service Describe some compelling features
-(optional lab motivation)
+By the end of this course, learners should be able to:
+* Access the Google Cloud BigQuery sandbox and the Google CloudShell
+* Execute SQL statements in the Cloud BigQuery sandbox or via the bq command-line tool
+* Create parameterized SQL statements
+* Describe the role that BigQuery might play in the observability domain

 ### **Prerequisites:**